 To file for a no-fault divorce in South Carolina, you and your spouse must have lived separately and apart continuously and uninterrupted for at least a year.
 Filing for a fault-based divorce does not require a period of separation.

-- Adultery – Your spouse has been involved in an extramarital relationship, causing the end of your marriage.
+- Adultery: Your spouse has been involved in an extramarital relationship, causing the end of your marriage.

-- Physical cruelty – Your spouse has engaged in acts of domestic violence or physical abuse, causing you concern for your safety.
+- Physical cruelty: Your spouse has engaged in acts of domestic violence or physical abuse, causing you concern for your safety.

-- Habitual drunkenness or drug abuse – Your spouse has a chronic alcohol or drug problem that makes your marriage intolerable.
+- Habitual drunkenness or drug abuse: Your spouse has a chronic alcohol or drug problem that makes your marriage intolerable.

 It is important to remember that an accusation is not enough to support fault-based grounds.
-The court will require evidence to support your claim in order for your divorce to be successful using these grounds.
+The court will require evidence to support your claim for your divorce to be successful using these grounds.

 Click to contact our family lawyers today